codingfriend1/purejwt/README.md

 ```

 ### Additional Options
 Additional information can be provided when creating your instance.
 In the following example, the token will automatically expire after one week (7 days * 24 hours * 60 minutes).
 The default expiration is 1 day.
-The list of accepted issuers and audiences can also be set as an array of strings or a single string.
+The list of accepted issuers and audiences can also be set as an array of strings or a single string that will enforce what token audiences and issuers PureJWT accepts during verification.

 ```javascript
 const jwt = new PureJWT({